fresheneesz/bitcoinThroughputAnalysis/README.md

 Since for the purposes of this analysis, our 90th percentile users don't need to upload historical blocks to newly syncing peers, they can simply use the pruning option to discard old blocks as soon as they're validated, and the only major data needed would be the UTXO set.
 As of 2017, the UTXO set required [about 3GB](https://eprint.iacr.org/2017/1095.pdf), well within the capabilities of our 90th percentile user.
 Since the number of transaction mined per second is not directly related to UTXO growth, there's no clear way to relate these.
 However, the UTXO set size grew at a rate of [about 75%/year](https://charts.bitcoin.com/bch/chart/utxo-set-size#74) between 2015 and 2017, and that has been somewhat representative, despite the drop in UTXO size in the last year.
 The trend does look like its slowing, so it is probably safe to assume a near-term growth of 50%/year.
 At that rate its size would pass the target 12.8GB of disk space (10% of the amount our 90th percentile user has) within 4 years.
 So this is definitely something to watch out for becoming a problem in the near future.

 However, another thing to note is that the UTXO set can't grow in megabytes faster than the blockchain grows.
-So the maximum block size is a limiting factor on the maximum growth of the UTXO set, although that is unlikely to affect growth of the UTXO set for a while.
+So the maximum block size is a limiting factor on the maximum growth of the UTXO set, although that is unlikely to affect growth of the UTXO set for probably 10 years.

 ## Blockchain & UTXO disk usage